 EPP Player Speaks on Manx Radio

 EPP player Lucy Barnett and Sally Green were talking with Rhian Evans on Manx Radio about women and girl's cricket on the Isle of Man and future plans for growth.
 The interview with Lucy Barnett and Sally Green is on the the below link http://www.manxradio.com/news/isle-of-man-sport/women-cricket-team-hopes-to-compete-on-world-stage/

-This was to be 5 minutes long had to include certain elements including commercials breaks, punditry and player and coach interviews.
+This was to be 5 minutes long and had to include certain elements including commercial breaks, punditry and player and coach interviews.

-The experience was devised to be fun and challenging but is also essential to prepare them for speaking to media outlets later on.
+The experience was devised to be fun and challenging but is also essential to prepare them for speaking to media outlets in the future.

 EPP Trip to Crowden Outdoor Education Centre and Glossop Cricket Club